Wraparound Mortgage: What It Is & How It Works

 Financial Implications

 A wraparound mortgage is in junior or second place in terms of property liens.
-This means that if payments aren’t made—regardless of whose fault it is—the original mortgage lender has the ability to foreclose on the property and recoup their losses before any other party receives sale proceeds.
+This means that if payments aren’t made—regardless of whose fault it is—the original mortgage lender has the ability to recoup their losses before any other party receives sale proceeds.

 For homeowners considering selling a home, understanding the financial implications, including lien priorities like those involved in wraparound mortgages, is crucial.